LAFLAMIE1024/hififace/README.md

 We aligned the face images with the landmark extracted by [3DDFA_V2](https://github.com/cleardusk/3DDFA_V2).
 The code will be added.

 #### Face Segmentation Map
 After finishing aligning the face images, you need to get the face segmentation map for each face images.
-We used face segmentation model that [PSFRGAN](https://github.com/chaofengc/PSFRGAN) provides.
+We used face segmentation model provided by [PSFRGAN](https://github.com/chaofengc/PSFRGAN).
 You can use their codes and pre-trained model.

 #### Dataset Folder Structure
 Each face image and the corresponding segmentation map should have the same name and the same relative path from the top-level directory.